mufide/GMT211-Highlights-Merge/readme.md

 -Finally, update your README with that URL
 ```
 This process creates unnecessary workload.
-➡️ To keep it simple, prefer the relative path format whenever possible.
+**To keep it simple, prefer the relative path format whenever possible.**